There was no such thing as Palestinians: Interpretations

+deep-rooted in tradition and history.

 James Gelvin, an American scholar on Middle Eastern history, commented in 2005:

 The fact that Palestinian nationalism developed later than Zionism and indeed in response to it does not in any way diminish the legitimacy of Palestinian nationalism or make it less valid than Zionism.
 All nationalisms arise in opposition to some "other."
 Why else would there be the need to specify who you are?
 And all nationalisms are defined by what they oppose.
 As we have seen, Zionism itself arose in reaction to anti-Semitic and exclusionary nationalist movements in Europe.
 It would be perverse to judge Zionism as somehow less valid than European anti-Semitism or those nationalisms.
 Furthermore, Zionism itself was also defined by its opposition to the indigenous Palestinian inhabitants of the region.
 Both the "conquest of land" and the "conquest of labor" slogans that became central to the dominant strain of Zionism in the Yishuv originated as a result of the Zionist confrontation with the Palestinian "other."

 Abraham Foxman, then head of the Anti-Defamation League, wrote in 2009 about the quote:

 The complete response makes it clear that Meir was talking not about the existence of Palestinians as individuals or even as a group, but the existence of a Palestinian nation.
 And she was stating a simple fact - that prior to the late 1960s no one, least of all the other Arab nations, had recognized the existence or even the potential existence of such a nation. ...
 Could Meir have made her point more clearly?
 Probably.
 And she paid dearly for her lack of clarity.
 Over the years, her words have repeatedly been cited by anti-Zionists (and sometimes by outright anti-Semites) to "demonstrate" the dismissiveness of Israeli leaders toward the Palestinian People.

 Barbara McKean Parmenter, a literary critic, reflected in 2010 on the statement:

 In one sense she was right.
 There was no Palestine in the Western sense of a nation-state and no Palestinian people in the Western sense of a national group taking explicit possession of and improving its national territory.
 By Western definition, Palestinians, like many other native peoples around the world, did not exist.

 Philip Ó Ceallaigh wrote in 2013 about the remark:

 Of course, 100 years ago there was no such thing as an Israeli either.
 The "Israeli" and "Palestinian" nations have come into being simultaneously, and in conflict.
 The assertion of one is often formulated as the denial of the other."